Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Chrysler Building| ©Hellotickets

-If you are still not sure if the Sightseeing Pass is the best fit for your ideal trip, remember that there are three other passes available.
-I have made a practical guide about each of them and have compiled in an article their advantages and disadvantages so you can easily compare them.
+If you're still not sure if the Sightseeing Pass is the best fit for your ideal trip, remember that there are three other passes available.
+I have made a handy guide about each of them and compiled in an article their advantages and disadvantages so you can easily compare them.
 Here are the links: